Smith-Lemli-Opitz syndrome- MedGen UID:

 - Disease or Syndrome

-Congenital glutamine deficiency is a severe autosomal recessive disorder characterized by onset at birth of encephalopathy, lack of normal development, seizures, and hypotonia associated with variable brain abnormalities (summary by Haberle et al., 2011).
+Congenital glutamine deficiency (GLND) is a severe autosomal recessive disorder characterized by onset at birth of encephalopathy, lack of normal development, seizures, and hypotonia associated with variable brain abnormalities (summary by Haberle et al., 2011).

 Spondyloepimetaphyseal dysplasia, Shohat type- MedGen UID: